seanhess/angularjs-typescript/README.md

 --------------------------------

 - 80% of the benefit of testing, 20% of the cost
-- see mistakes inline
-- formalize your choices
+- enforce your choices
 - modern features make it easy: optional, inferred

-- autocomplete
+see mistakes inline

 ![Editor Errors](public/img/editor-errors.png)

+autocomplete

 ![Editor Autocomplete](public/img/editor-complete.png)